sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/resources.md

   * Deploy [memory eater app](https://github.com/joerg84/dcos-101/blob/master/oomApp/oomApp.go)
       * `dcos marathon app add https://raw.githubusercontent.com/joerg84/dcos-101/master/oomApp/oomApp.json`
   * You will see it restarting over and over again...
   * Check the Marathon Log.
-Potentially we can see the oom already here, but unfortunately not always...
+Potentially you can see the oom already here, but unfortunately not always...
   * Problem here: The kernel is killing the app, which is not  necessarly visible to DC/OS.
   * SSH to an agent where the app has been running `dcos node ssh --master-proxy --mesos-id=$(dcos task oom-app --json | jq -r '.[] | .slave_id')`
   * Check kernel log `journalctl -f _TRANSPORT=kernel`
-  * Here we see something like ` Memory cgroup out of memory: Kill process 10106 (oomApp) score 925 or sacrifice child; Killed process 10390 (oomApp) total-vm:3744760kB, anon-rss:60816kB, file-rss:1240kB, shmem-rss:0kB`
+  * Here you see something like ` Memory cgroup out of memory: Kill process 10106 (oomApp) score 925 or sacrifice child; Killed process 10390 (oomApp) total-vm:3744760kB, anon-rss:60816kB, file-rss:1240kB, shmem-rss:0kB`
   * Solution: There are two potential reasons for your application using too much memory: Either your app uses too much memory by accident (e.g., a memleak), or you have allocated too little memory for it.
 So, check your app for correct behavior and/or increase the allocated memory.
   * Remove app `dcos marathon app remove /dcoc-101/oom-app`.